How we get water to your taps

 Why do people on meters have a reduced annual water rate?

 Before meters were installed all ratepayers were charged an unmetered rate of $469.50 plus GST (2018).
 This charge allowed water users to consume as much water as they wanted at a fixed annual rate.
 This approach did not promote water conservation nor did it highlight unaccountable water loss due to leakage within the reticulation system.
 Metering makes the charging regime fairer and more equitable across the district.
-Once metered, those households on water meters have a charge split into two parts – the fixed connection charge ($382.10 +GST in 2018) and the variable consumption charge ($1.13 +GST per cubic meter in 2018).
+Once metered, those households on water meters have a charge split into two parts – the fixed connection charge ($382.10 +GST in 2018) and the variable consumption charge ($1.13 +GST per cubic metre in 2018).
 The District will be predominantly on water meters by June 2018.

 How do Western Bay’s water charges compare with other councils?